dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T324: Diversity fosters innovation and productivity.
+### T324: Diverse communities are more innovative and productive.

 |Support|
 |---|